ark1375/K-modem_Optimization/README.md

 ### How to Use<br>

 There are two main ways you can use the code.<br> First, you can run the code with given test cases and some arbitary parameters for confirming the concluded results; Two, you can create your own test case using **JTS TestBuilder**, passing it to the program with your parameters of choice for finding the optimal positions of the modems.
-Either way, the process of minipulating and running the code shoud be simple and straight forward.<br><br>
+Either way, the process of minipulating and running the code shoud be simple and straight forward.<br>

 #### How to Build and Run Using Maven
 Open cmd or powershell and change directory (using `cd`) to the local repository.
 Use `mvn package` command to build the project.
-After building it, a folder with the name __target__ should appear in the local repository folder.
-Use `java -cp ./target/Model-SA-1.0-SNAPSHOT.jar ku.cs.model.sa.Main` to run the program.
+After building it, a folder with the name __target__ should appear in the local repository folder.<br> Use `java -cp ./target/Model-SA-1.0-SNAPSHOT.jar ku.cs.model.sa.Main` to run the program.

 #### Create and Import a Polygon
 From `src/main/java/ku/cs/model/sa/` open the _**Main.java**_ file with a text editor.
 This is the main class of the program.
 Some pre written code is already avilable inside it.
 Reading it should give you a basic idea of how to use the code.<br> For now, lets start with something simple.
 Creating a polygon from one of the files availabe in the *test_cases* folder (like _obiouscase.xml_).<br>